How FAANG Engineers Think: The Four Step Model

 That's where the gap between solving and thinking shows up.

-FAANG engineers work through unseen problems in four steps.
-They decompose the problem into subproblems, identify patterns from the constraints rather than the problem title, design solutions from invariants rather than memorised templates, and verify correctness through mental dry runs before writing code.
+The four step process works like this: decompose the problem into subproblems, identify patterns from the constraints rather than the problem title, design solutions from invariants rather than memorised templates, and verify correctness through mental dry runs before writing code.
 None of this is a personality trait or a talent marker.
-It's a trained process, and the engineers who use it built the habit deliberately.
+It's a trained process, built deliberately through practice.

 Across 10,000+ engineers on Codeintuition's platform, the pattern holds.
-Engineers who can't solve unfamiliar mediums aren't missing knowledge.
-They're missing a process for what to do before they start coding.
+If you can't solve unfamiliar mediums, you're probably not missing knowledge.
+You're missing a process for what to do before you start coding.

 β€œThe difference between freezing and solving isn't more problems.
 It's a different sequence of thinking.”